-Pipelined functions and PL/SQL Tables
+Pipelined table functions and PL/SQL Tables

-Pipelined functions let you retrieve record structures from PL/SQL Tables as rows in SQL statements.
+Pipelined table functions let you retrieve record structures from PL/SQL Tables as rows in SQL statements.
 PL/SQL tables are also known as associative arrays from 10g forward.
-While pipelined functions are slower than other approaches, they are easy to implement.
+While pipelined table functions are slower than other approaches, they are easy to implement.
 The alternative uses a complex query.
 The query is complex because it typically uses selective aggregation and nested CASE logic.

 The following package creates a PL/SQL record structure, table, and weakly typed reference cursor.
 They’re provided to support the examples in the blog.